All Episodes

 I think that we've got a great situation when it comes to security around the president.

-He's very low energy like Joe.
+He's very low energy, like Joe.

-Well, and of course, on the phone the whole time, taking calls, you know, make making phone calls.
+Well, and of course, on the phone the whole time, taking calls, you know, making phone calls.

-He the other thing about his energy level is he's extremely accessible, right?
+The other thing about his energy level is he's extremely accessible, right?

-That's of course exactly what you want, but it is a very radical departure from the last four years.
+That's, of course, exactly what you want, but it is a very radical departure from the last four years.

-All right, that was Vice President J.D.
-Vance.
+All right, that was Vice President JD Vance.

 I went up to Washington earlier this week.

-Uh I thought he was phenomenal.
+I thought he was phenomenal.

 Unbelievably.

-Uh all right, let's get to our busy phones.
+All right, let's get to our busy phones.

-Uh Karen is in my free state of Florida.
+Karen is in my free state of Florida.

-Hey Karen, how are you?
+Hey, Karen, how are you?

-Glad you called, and thanks for checking in.
+And thanks for checking in.

 Happy Friday.